 Having a family member, and especially a parent, who’s been diagnosed with a hereditary neuropathy is the most significant risk factor.

-Some studies suggest that health conditions, such as type 2 diabetes and obesity, may increase your risk for certain hereditary neuropathies.
+Some suggest that health conditions, such as type 2 diabetes and obesity, may increase your risk for certain hereditary neuropathies.
 More research needs to be done to understand the link between health conditions and hereditary neuropathies.

 Your doctor might refer you to a nerve specialist, also known as a neurologist, to help diagnose this condition.
 You may need several tests before your doctor can reach a hereditary neuropathy diagnosis, including:

 - Genetic testing.
 Genetic testing can be used to identify genetic abnormalities linked to hereditary neuropathies.